 Bloomington has always been a leader in putting forth strong policies and programs to protect youth against the harms of commercial tobacco products.
 In 2004 we were the first city in the metro to adopt a ban on smoking in public spaces including bars and restaurants, which eventually became the statewide Clean Indoor Air Act.
 In 2017, we were the third city in Minnesota to pass Tobacco 21, which raised the legal purchase age of tobacco products from 18 to 21.
 Tobacco 21 was passed as a state law in 2020.

 Through study sessions, community consultation, and thorough research of best practices for reducing youth commercial tobacco use, amendments to Chapter 14 of Bloomington City Code were recommended.
 These amendments relate to the issuing of tobacco retail licenses and the sale of flavored tobacco products.
-View the proposed ordinance changes.
+View the updated ordinance.

 Menthol and flavoring restrictions